imvictorw/flack/README.md

 If you’ve added any Python packages that need to be installed in order to run your web application, be sure to add them to requirements.txt!
 Beyond these requirements, the design, look, and feel of the website are up to you!
 You’re also welcome to add additional features to your website, so long as you meet the requirements laid out in the above specification!

-Hints
-You shouldn’t need to use a database for this assignment.
-However, you should feel free to store any data you need in memory in your Flask application, as via using one or more global variables defined in application.py.
-You will likely find that local storage will prove helpful for storing data client-side that will be saved across browser sessions.
-How to Submit
-Using Git, push your work to https://github.com/submit50/USERNAME.git, where USERNAME is your GitHub username, on a branch called cs50/web/2018/x/projects/2 or, if you’ve installed submit50, execute

-submit50 cs50/web/2018/x/projects/2
-instead.

-Record a 1- to 5-minute screencast in which you demonstrate your app’s functionality and/or walk viewers through your code.
-Upload that video to YouTube (as unlisted or public, but not private) or somewhere else.
-Submit this form.